Last updated 14th May, 2025

 Once all old wiring has been replaced and more modern installations are in place, further tests will be conducted on all wiring systems to check everything is safe.
 Once this has been confirmed, your hired tradesman will then issue a report to certify the safety and quality of the property’s electrical installation.

-Rewiring a house should always be left to a qualified professional to ensure that your home is completely safe, and all electrical installations are working properly, are compliant and meet building regulations.
+Rewiring a house should always be left to a qualified professional to ensure that your home is completely safe, all electrical installations are working properly and are compliant.
+They must also meet building regulations.

 There are various reasons why you consider having your entire house rewired, including: